 “How’s everything?”
 I innocently asked someone whom I hadn’t seen in a long time.
 She immediately said everything was fine.
 She added that one child was entering high school and the other starting his senior year in high school so things were stressful.

-I’ve been a runner for more than forty years – ever since taking a jogging class as part of a gym requirement in college.
+I’ve been a runner for more than 40 years – ever since taking a jogging class as part of a gym requirement in college.
 It’s a real passion of mine.
 For a long time, I ran races and participated in marathons.
 More recently, I built up to long runs in the spring and summer.